STAND. COM. REP. NO. 3043

 State of Hawaii

-As affirmed by the records of votes of the members of your Committees on Transportation, Military Affairs and Government Operations and Tourism and Intergovernmental Affairs and Judiciary that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
-No. 2167, H.D.
-1, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
-No. 2167, H.D.
-1, S.D.
-1, and be referred to the Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Education that is attached to this report, your Committee concurs with the intent and purpose of S.C.R.
+No. 33, as amended herein, and recommends that it be referred to the Committee on Ways and Means, in the form attached hereto as S.C.R.
+No. 33, S.D.
+1.